toji-ut/Prime-number-finder-without-division/README.md

 # Prime-number-finder-without-division
-Prime number finder with division using an algorithm
+Prime number finder without division using an algorithm

 ## Task:
 The purpose of this assignment is to explore prime numbers and to improve your C programming skills.
 In class we learned an algorithm for determining the prime numbers from 1 to 100; You are to implement this algorithm and list all the prime numbers from 1 to 999.
 After you have done that, you are to experiment with your C code and find the largest prime number you can find using the algorithm.